Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(socket.remoteAddress, socket.remotePort);

 A firewall is policy that permits, rejects, or drops traffic based on packet fields, connection state, process rules, or host configuration.
-For the Node process, firewall behavior often appears as a refused connection, a timeout, or traffic that reaches one direction and fails in the other.
+For the Node process, firewall behavior often appears as a refused connection, a timeout, or traffic that works in one direction but fails in the other.
 The observed error depends on whether the firewall actively rejects or silently drops.

-Proxy boundaries change ownership more sharply.
-A proxy boundary is a network hop where a client connects to an intermediate process, and that process creates or manages a separate connection toward the next destination.
+Proxy hops change ownership more strongly.
+In a proxy hop, the client connects to an intermediate process, and that process creates or manages another connection toward the next destination.
 The client TCP connection ends at the proxy.
-The server-side TCP connection begins from the proxy or from another proxy layer.
-HTTP proxying, CONNECT, and reverse proxy behavior are Chapter 10 material.
-The boundary name is enough here because it explains why the remote address on the backend is the proxy address.
+The backend TCP connection begins from the proxy or another proxy layer.
+HTTP proxying, CONNECT, and reverse proxy behavior belong to Chapter 10.
+For this chapter, the useful point is enough - the backend sees the proxy as its TCP peer.

-A load balancer boundary is a hop where traffic enters a balancing system before it reaches one backend process.
-At the TCP level, the balancer may pass through connections, terminate and create new ones, or use platform-specific forwarding.
-Load balancing algorithms belong much later.
-For this path trace, the relevant facts are smaller: the backend may see the balancer as the peer, the client may connect to an address that belongs to the balancer, and connection failures can occur before the backend process receives anything.
+A load balancer edge is where traffic enters a balancing system before it reaches a backend process.
+At the TCP layer, the balancer may pass through connections, terminate and create new ones, or use platform-specific forwarding.
+Load balancing algorithms come later.
+Here, the useful facts are smaller.
+The backend may see the balancer as the peer.
+The client may connect to an address owned by the balancer.
+Connection failures can happen before the backend process receives anything.

 Source addresses can also change more than once.
 A laptop behind home NAT connects to a cloud load balancer.
 The load balancer forwards to a backend.
 The backend Node process sees the balancer-side address.
-The application-level client address, if needed, has to be carried above TCP by a protocol or side channel with clear trust rules.
+If the application needs the original client address, that address must be carried above TCP by a protocol or side channel with clear trust rules.

-Those boundaries also affect timeouts.
+Middle systems also affect timeouts.
 A client-side timeout may come from the client's own timer.
 A load balancer may close idle connections.
-A firewall may drop state for idle flows.
+A firewall may drop idle flow state.
 A backend may destroy sockets during shutdown.
-The same JavaScript error code can sit after different lower events, so timing and address evidence matter.
+The same JavaScript error code can come after several lower-level events, so timing and address evidence become more useful than the code alone.

-NAT also creates state outside both endpoint processes.
-A translator has to remember how an internal tuple maps to an external tuple.
+NAT creates state outside both endpoint processes.
+The translator remembers how an internal tuple maps to an external tuple.
 Idle mappings can expire.
-After expiration, later packets may be dropped or mapped differently.
+After expiration, later packets may be dropped or mapped in a new way.
 Long-lived TCP connections usually rely on real traffic, TCP keep-alive, or application-level pings to keep middle state alive.
-TCP keep-alive was covered in the previous subchapter; here it belongs as a path fact: a connection can die because middle state disappears while both endpoint processes still have socket objects.
+TCP keep-alive was covered in the previous subchapter.
+Here it belongs as a path fact - a connection can die because middle state disappears while both endpoint processes still have socket objects.

-Firewalls add a different kind of ambiguity.
+Firewalls add another ambiguity.
 A reject policy sends a response that the client stack can turn into a quick error.
-A drop policy produces silence, so the client waits until its timeout or TCP retransmission policy gives up.
+A drop policy stays silent, so the client waits until its timeout or TCP retransmission policy gives up.
 Both policies can protect the same port.
-The client error timing tells you which behavior is more likely.
+The timing of the client error often tells you which behavior is more likely.

-Proxy boundaries break endpoint assumptions.
+Proxy hops break endpoint assumptions.
 The backend server sees the proxy's TCP connection.
-The original client may be represented only inside protocol metadata, and that metadata has to be trusted according to the deployment boundary.
+The original client may be represented only inside protocol metadata, and that metadata has to be trusted according to the deployment's trust model.
 Raw TCP has no standard field for "original client."
 Some proxy protocols add one before the application bytes.
 HTTP uses headers in many deployments.
-Those belong later.
-The network-level conclusion is already enough: socket.remoteAddress is the immediate TCP peer.
+Those details come later.
+The network-level conclusion is already useful - socket.remoteAddress is the immediate TCP peer.

-Load balancer boundaries can hide backend absence.
+Load balancers can hide backend absence.
 A client can connect to the balancer while no healthy backend is available.
 The client-side TCP connection may succeed, then the balancer may close, reset, or hold the connection depending on product behavior and protocol mode.
-From the backend Node process, no connection event fires because the connection never reached it.
+From the backend Node process, no 'connection' event fires because the connection never reached it.
 From the client, the remote endpoint was reachable.
-The failure sits at the balancer-to-backend boundary.
+The failure sits between the balancer and backend.

-Middleboxes can also change MTU behavior, reorder routes, or apply idle policies.
-Those details get platform-specific fast.
-Keep the debug question smaller: identify the TCP peer your process actually connected to, then identify the boundary that could have changed the tuple before it arrived.
+Middle systems can also affect MTU behavior, route selection, and idle policies.
+Those details get platform-specific quickly.
+Keep the debug question smaller - identify the TCP peer your process actually connected to, then identify which middle system could have changed the tuple before it arrived.

 Placing Errors on the Path